bbc/peaks.js/README.md

 # Building Peaks.js

 You might want to build a minified standalone version of Peaks.js, to test a contribution or to run additional tests.
-The project *bundles* everything you need to do so.
+The project bundles everything you need to do so.

-## Prerequisite
+## Prerequisites

 ```bash
 git clone https://github.com/bbc/peaks.js.git